ebzzry/ebzzry.github.io/_src/posts/2013-05-09-an-introduction-to-livefrog.md

-    Title: Livefrog: A LiveJournal Utility
+    Title: An Introduction to Livefrog
     Date: 2013-05-29T15:10:34
     Tags: racket, programming